brightspot/react-examples/app-routing/README.md

 ```
 The React app opens automatically in the browser.

-**Note** If you make any changes to GraphQL queries in the front-end application, be sure to run `yarn codegen` to update the `app/generated/` directory.
+> **_Note:_** If you make any changes to GraphQL queries in the front-end application, be sure to run `yarn codegen` to update the `app/generated/` directory.
 Refer to the [GraphQL Code Generator documentation](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to learn more.

 ## Using the example application